Queen's Theatre, Adelaide: Reopened as Royal Victoria

 The building was reopened as a theatre, re-using the name Royal Victoria Theatre, under the management of John Lazar and George Coppin on 23 December 1850.

 In 1861 it closed for refurbishment and substantial remodelling, and reopened in July with A. J. Solomon the new lessee and Robert MacGowan the stage manager of what was Adelaide's only theatre until the opening of the Theatre Royal at 28 Hindley Street on 13 April 1868, which spelled the demise of the "Victoria".

 Other uses

 It then became successively a dance hall designated the "Prado", the headquarters for the City Mission, Formby's Horse Bazaar (1877–c.
 1900).
 From 1908 until 1928, John Shannon occupied the premises for use as sales yards, livery, stables and forge.

-Between 1933 and 1973, it was occupied by McPherson's Store and Warehouse, Dalgety's Factory and Store, and McPherson's Showroom, in that order.
+Between 1933 and 1973, it was occupied by McPherson's, Dalgety's Factory and Store, and McPherson's Showroom, in that order.